ananyacleetus/scavengerHunt2024/peppa.md

 It'll all make sense when you get there I promise.

-Head to Ander North, and check the kitchen freezer
+Head to Ander North, and check the top of the blinds in the yoga/dance room

 Your travel song is [this](https://open.spotify.com/track/7vidktgNZFQylTgH1GEnMs?si=6fe80d93f6874507)